IntersectMBO/cardano-updates/blog/2025-04-16-plutus-core.md

 ## High level summary

-We made significant improves to Plinth (formerly Plutus Tx) in the past few weeks:
+We made significant improvements to Plinth (formerly Plutus Tx) in the past few weeks:

 - Plinth compiler improvements
   - Added compiler flag `inline-callsite-growth`, for setting the inlining threshold for callsites.